-The melon (Cucumis melo L., 1753) is a herbaceous species belonging to the family Cucurbitaceae, widely cultivated for its edible fruits.
+The Muskmelon (Cucumis melo L., 1753) is a herbaceous species belonging to the family Cucurbitaceae, widely cultivated for its edible fruits.

 From the systematic point of view it belongs to the Eukaryota Domain, Kingdom Plantae, Magnoliophyta Division, Magnoliopsida Class, Cucurbitales Order, Cucurbitaceae Family and therefore to the Cucumis Genus and to the C. apple species.

 The term Cucumis comes from the Latin name of the watermelon.
 The specific apple tree epithet always comes from the Latin melo, melonis, ie melon, popone.

 Cucumis melo is a species, according to some authors, of probable African origin; for others it is instead of Asian origin and more precisely of ancient Persia.
 Today the melon is cultivated in all countries with a temperate climate.